elenamanresa/econ-34430/docs/index.md

 ## Extracting the connected set

-Because we are not going to deal with extremely large data-sets, we can use of the shelf algorithms to extract the connected set.
+Because we are not going to deal with extremely large data-sets, we can use off the shelf algorithms to extract the connected set.
 Use the function `conComp` from the package `ggm` to extract the connected set from our data.
 To do so you will need to construct first an adgency matrix between the firms.
 Here is how I would proceed to construct the adjency matrix: